Comparing Frec to other direct indexing providers

 When Wealthfront might make sense

-Despite Frec’s lower costs and broader direct indexing, Wealthfront’s focus on automated portfolio management may be appealing.
-But if you’re looking to maximize your direct indexing exposure and customization, Frec has the edge.
+Wealthfront’s focus on automated portfolio management may appeal to those who prefer a more hands-off approach.
+If your goal is simply to direct index the S&P 500 at a lower fee, Wealthfront could be a fit.
+However, if you’re looking to maximize your direct indexing exposure and greater customization options, Frec has the edge.

 Frec vs. Fidelity